 How does Site Tracking work?

-Add this code to the footer of every page on your website that you wish to track visits to.
-This tracking code allows page view data to be sent to your account.
+To use this feature, whitelist your URL on the Settings>Tracking page in your eduCRM account.
+We then provide you with a tracking code.
+You need to add this code to the footer of every page on your website that you wish to track visits to.
+This tracking code sends page view data to the CRM.

 How contacts are identified

-There are three ways to identify contacts who visit your page.
+There are three ways to identify contacts who visit your page:

 1. When contacts click on a link in a campaign.